kpdavis2/2022-House-Campaign-Finances/README.md

 [Link to Tableau Dashboard](https://public.tableau.com/app/profile/katherine.davis5871/viz/2022HouseCampaignFinances/Party#2)

 ### Introduction:
 I wanted to visualize the campaign finances of the 2022 U.S. House of Representatives races.
-I wanted to see the finances by party and individaul.
+I wanted to see the finances by party and individual.
 I also wanted to be able to filter by state and district.

 ### Data/operation abstraction design:
 I added a variable that indicated whether or not the candidate won their race.
 I also updated some of the candidates' parties as needed.